-1Kaiser Family Foundation, “Women’s Health Care Utilization and Costs,” April 2021.
+1Kaiser Family Foundation, “Experiences with Health Care Access, Cost and Coverage,” December 2022.

-2Centers for Medicare and Medicaid Services, “Health Expenditures by Age and Gender,” December 2021.
+2Centers for Medicare and Medicaid Services, “Health Expenditures by Age and Sex,” August 2023.

 This information should not be construed as investment advice and is subject to change.
 It is provided for informational purposes only and is not intended to be either a specific offer by Bank of America, Merrill or any affiliate to sell or provide, or a specific invitation for a consumer to apply for, any particular retail financial product or service that may be available.